The canonical dimension of modules for Iwasawa algebras: -invariant ideals

 In this section we recall and slightly extend a result of Ardakov, which in our situation classifies the prime ideals of the Iwasawa algebra $kA_\alpha$ of a root subgroup invariant under the action of a torus.
 Recall the following definition from subsection 8.1 of \jcite{ardakov2012prime}.

-\begin{jdef} \h Let $A$ be a free abelian pro-$p$ group of finite rank, and $\Gamma$ be a closed subgroup of the continuous automorphisms of $A$. $\Gamma$ acts rationally irreducibly on $A$ if and only if every non-trivial $\Gamma$-invariant closed subgroup of $A$ is open.\\ \end{jdef}
+\begin{jdef} Let $A$ be a free abelian pro-$p$ group of finite rank, and $\Gamma$ be a closed subgroup of the continuous automorphisms of $A$.
+We say that $\Gamma$ acts rationally irreducibly on $A$ if every non-trivial $\Gamma$-invariant closed subgroup of $A$ is open.\\ \end{jdef}

 Equivalently, $\Gamma$ acts rationally irreducibly if and only if the $\mathbb{Q}_p$-Lie algebra $\mathcal{L}(A)$ is an irreducible module for the Lie algebra $\mathcal{L}(\Gamma)$.
 Ardakov has proved the following restriction on $\Gamma$-invariant prime ideals in this situation, see Corollary 8.1 of \jcite{ardakov2012prime}.